Estate Planning Lawyers Indianapolis, IN

 One of the key benefits of a trust is that it’s not subject to the probate process, which can save your beneficiaries time and money.
 There are several different types of trusts the team at Ward & Ward Personal Injury Lawyers can draft, including:

-- Pot trust.
 The funds are spent at the discretion of the trustee, rather than dividing assets evenly.
-This type of fund is set up for children
+This type of fund may be set up for children

 What happens if a person dies without a will?

-- If the person was married, but had not children, then their spouse will inherit the entire estate.
+If the person was married, but had no children, then their spouse will inherit the entire estate.

-- If the person was not married and had no children, the court will award the estate in this order
+If the person did not marry and did not produce children, the court will award the estate in this order

 - The decedent’s parents